ccfrauasgr2/pet-detection/docs/Group_2_SS23_ProjectReport.md

 **Overview**

-The frontend is an web-application whose main task is to retrieve data from the backend and present them to the user.
-Data retrieved by the frontend are visual data (i.e., captured images) and their detection results.
-The frontend is also capable of filtering retrieved data. ``Angular`` was used as framework for the frontend.
+The frontend is a web-application whose main task is to retrieve data from the backend and present them to the user.
+Data retrieved by the frontend are the captured images and their detection results.
+The frontend is also capable of retrieving data based on certain filter criteria. ``Angular`` was used as framework for the frontend.

 **Why Angular?**

 ``Angular`` is a TypeScript framework for interactive web-applications, meaning it provides a structure for developing user interfaces.
 There are two versions of ``Angular``: ``Angular`` and ``AngularJS``.
 The latter is older and for ``JavaScript``, while the former is newer and for ``TypeScript``.
-In this project ``Angular`` for TypeScript is used.
+In this project ``Angular`` for ``TypeScript`` is used.
 Here are some advantages of ``Angular`` (for more information refer to [this article](https://www.knowledgehut.com/blog/web-development/advantages-and-disadvantages-of-angular)):

 - *Component-Based Architecture*: The application is splitted into smaller components which work together and can exchange information with each other.
 The components build a hierarchical structure.
 They are reusable and make the program more readable.